codingpandas/sh142/README.md

 Known Bugs
 =====
-- Change Directory (cd) is not fully working
 - Error Handling missing for certain commands
+- SSH is buggy
+- SCP is buggy

 Done
 =====